systemetic-dev/Pythonn/README.md

      • pip
      •
 now moving to advanced
- some edge cases

-    today i understand the about virtual environment.
 ### Still revision
   understand virtual environment and why we use. undrestanding some python module.